hyunwoongko/nanoRLHF/README.md

 ```

 #### Supervised Fine-tuning
 Supervised fine-tuning is performed using [Qwen3-0.6B-base](https://huggingface.co/Qwen/Qwen3-0.6B-base) model with 3D parallelism by default config.
 If you want to modify hyperparameters, please edit `configs/train_sft.yaml` file.
 Running the following command will start supervised fine-tuning.
-Moreover, you can monitor the training process if you have a wandb account.
+Moreover, you can monitor the training process if you have wandb account.

 ![sft_log](assets/sft_log.png)